-The aim of this research is to explore social media and its benefits especially from business-to-business innovation and related customer interface perspective, and to create a more comprehensive picture of the possibilities of social media for the business-to-business sector.
-Business-to-business context was chosen because it is in many ways a very different environment for social media than business-to-consumer context, and is currently very little academically studied.
-A systematic literature review on B2B use of social media and achieved benefits in the innovation context was performed to answer the questions above and achieve the research goals.
-The study clearly demonstrates that not merely B2C's, as commonly believed, but also B2B's can benefit from the use of social media in a variety of ways.
+Abstract: The aim of this research is to explore social media and its benefits and impacts especially from business-to-business innovation and customer interface perspective, and to create a more comprehensive picture of the possibilities of social media for the business-to-business sector.
+Business-to-business (B2B) context was chosen because it is in many ways a very different environment for social media than business-to-consumer (B2C) context, and is currently very little academically studied.
+A systematic literature review on B2B use of social media and achieved benefits and impacts in the innovation context was performed to answer the questions above and achieve the research goals.
+The study clearly demonstrates that not merely B2C's, as commonly believed, but also B2B's can benefit from involving customers in innovation by social media in a variety of ways.
 Concerning the broader classes of innovation -related benefits, the reported benefits of social media use referred to increased customer focus and understanding, increased level of customer service, and decreased time-to-market.
 The study contributes to the existing social media -related literature, because there were no found earlier comprehensive academic studies on the use of social media in the innovation process in the context of B2B customer interface.